cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1. Getting started
 ---------------------------------------------
 Please follow the steps below in order to deploy tests in a cloud provider:

-Refer to section X to use the Docker image we provide to avoid dealing with required packages and dependencies.
+Refer to section "Using Docker" to use the Docker image we provide to avoid dealing with required packages and dependencies.

-1.1 Install Terraform
+1.1 Dependencies
 ==========================
+This test-suite requires some packages to work properly and these must be installed by yourself directly.
+Please see below.

+Terraform
+^^^^^^^^^^^^^^^^
 Terraform is the tool that creates the VMs that will later become a Kubernetes cluster.
 The test-suite makes use of it so download and install |Terraform_link| on your machine.
 In some cases, providers are not fully supported by Terraform, however they might provide plugins to bridge this gap.
 In such cases, please refer to the documentation of the provider to download the plugin.